Department of Music

 Mark Seto

-Mark Seto leads a wide-ranging musical life as a conductor, musicologist, teacher, and violinist.
-In addition to his duties as Director of the Brown University Orchestra, he is the Artistic Director and Conductor of The Chelsea Symphony in New York City.
+Mark Seto leads a wide-ranging musical life as a conductor, scholar, teacher, and violinist.
+He is Director of the Brown University Orchestra and Associate Teaching Professor in Music at Brown University, where he teaches courses in music history, theory, and conducting.
+He is also Artistic Director and Conductor of The Chelsea Symphony in New York City.

-Mark Seto studied at the Pierre Monteux School for Conductors in Maine, where he served as an assistant to music director Michael Jinbo for two seasons.
+Seto holds a BA in Music from Yale University and an MA, MPhil, and PhD in Historical Musicology from Columbia University.
+He studied at the Pierre Monteux School for Conductors in Maine, where he served as an assistant to music director Michael Jinbo for two seasons.
 His conducting teachers include Lawrence Leighton Smith and Shinik Hahm, and he has participated in workshops with Kenneth Kiesler, Daniel Lewis, Donald Portnoy, Donald Thulean, and Paul Vermel.
-He was the 2003 recipient of the Yale Friends of Music Prize and has been honored with an ASCAP Morton Gould award.
+He is a recipient of the Yale Friends of Music Prize and has been honored with an ASCAP Morton Gould award.

 Guests of the Orchestra